Magnitude Invariant Parametrizations Improve Hypernetwork Learning: Experimental Results

-\textbf{Weight, Activation and Gradient Distribution}.
-First, we empirically show how the proportionality phenomenon affects the distribution of predicted weights~$\theta$ and their corresponding gradients for the Bayesian Hypernetworks trained on MNIST.
-Figure~\ref{fig:main-distributions} compares the distributions of the primary network weights and layer outputs for a range of values of the hypernetwork input~$\gamma$ for both hypernetwork parametrizations.
-While the default hypernetwork parametrization is highly sensitive to changes in the input, the proposed method eliminates this dependency, and the resulting distribution is nearly indistinguishable from the non-hypernetwork models.

-Figure~\ref{fig:weight-correlation} shows the standard deviation of the predicted weights~$\theta$ as a function of the input~$\gamma$ at the start and end of training.
-Consistent with the analysis in section~\ref{sub:analysis}, we find that under the default formulation, the scale of the weights correlates linearly with the value of the hypernetwork input.
-Crucially, the correlation is still present after the training process ends.
-In contrast, NPA parametrizations lead to a weight distribution that is more stable as a function of the input~$\gamma$, exhibiting little change as the magnitude of the input varies, both at the start and end of training.
+First, we empirically show how the proportionality phenomenon affects the distribution of predicted weights~$\theta$ and their corresponding gradients for the Bayesian neural networks on MNIST.
+Figures~\ref{fig:parameters} and ~\ref{fig:activations} compare the distributions of the primary network weights and layer outputs for a range of values of hypernetwork input~$\gamma$.
+While the default hypernetwork parametrization is highly sensitive to changes in the input, the proposed MIP eliminates this dependency, with the resulting distribution closely matching that of the non-hypernetwork models.
+Furthermore, Figure~\ref{fig:weight-correlation} (in the introduction), shows that using the default formulation, the scale of the weights correlates linearly with the value of the hypernetwork input, and that, crucially, this correlation is still present after the training process ends.
+In contrast, MIP parametrizations lead to a weight distribution that is robust to the input~$\gamma$, both at the start and end of training.

-Next, we analyze how the proportionality affects the early phase of hypernetwork training by studying the distribution of gradient norms during training.
-Figure~\ref{fig:gradient-variance} shows the norm of the predicted parameter gradients~$||\nabla_{\theta} \mathcal{L}||$ as training progresses for the default parametrization and our proposed NPA parametrizations.
-We observe that the default hypernetwork presents a substantially larger variance across gradients within an epoch, while our method leads to a smaller variance, with the gradient norm presenting a stable behavior.
-We found similar results when performing analogous experiments in the other tasks.
+We also analyze how the proportionality affects the early phase of hypernetwork optimization by studying the distribution of gradient norms during training.
+Figure~\ref{fig:gradients} shows the norm of the predicted parameter gradients~$||\nabla_{\theta} \mathcal{L}||$ as training progresses.
+As our analysis predicted, hypernetworks with the default parametrization experience large swings in gradient magnitude because of the proportionality relationship between inputs and predicted parameters.
+In contrast, the MIP strategy leads to a substantially smaller variance and more stable gradient magnitude compared to the standard formulation.

-\textbf{Model Training Improvements}.
-We analyze how our proposed NPA parametrizations affect training convergence as well as final model accuracy.
-We study training with two popular choices of optimizer with different update rules: SGD with Nesterov momentum and Adam.